-The B-8 back type parachute answered the problem of the uncomfortably rigid and awkward B-7.
-Originally designed by the Pioneer Parachute Company as their Model B-3-B, the USAAF’s copy (B-8) was standardized on October 16, 1942.
-The new pack contained special bow stiffeners which increased flexibility and molded around the wearer’s back, with side wings holding the assembly close to the back.
-The standard B-8 had snap hook connections, while late war examples utilized bayonet hardware.
-The B-8 saw operational use in the ETO around late 1943, replacing the rigid B-7 and serving well into the postwar era of the 50's.
+The B-8 back type parachute answered the problem of the awkward B-7.
+Originally designed by the Pioneer Parachute Company as their Model P3-B, the USAAF’s copy (B-8) was standardized on October 1942.
+The new pack contained special bow stiffeners which increased flexibility and molded around the wearer’s back.
+The B-8 saw operational use in the ETO around late 1943, replacing the rigid B-7 and serving well into the postwar era.
 It was the standard rig for bomber pilots as well as operational fighter pilots of the P-38 and P-51.

-Although popular belief holds that the seat pack was the standard parachute of fighter pilots, records show this is not correct for combat pilots during the most intense years of action.
-From April 1943 to September 1944, back type parachutes accounted for 98% of parachutes used by fighter pilots of the P-38’s & P-51’s and 20% of the P-47 pilots.
-On bombers such as the B-26, B-17, and B-24, back types accounted for 16% of all types used (AAF records).
+Although popular belief holds that the seat pack was standard for fighter pilots, records show that from April 1943 to September 1944, back type parachutes accounted for 98% of parachutes used by fighter pilots of the P-38’s & P-51’s and 20% of the P-47 pilots.
 See also the AAF Bailout Stats page.